Kremlin: Foreign journalists can carry on working in Russia | Law-Order

 - Russian Federation

-The Kremlin said on Friday that all accredited foreign journalists could continue to work in Russia, a day after the country's FSB security service said it had arrested a Wall Street Journal reporter on espionage charges.
+The Kremlin said on Friday that all accredited foreign journalists could continue to work in Russia, a day after a Wall Street Journal reporter was remanded in custody on espionage charges brought by the FSB security agency.

-The Kremlin said reporter Evan Gershkovich had been carrying out espionage "under the cover" of journalism.
-Russia has presented no evidence to support the charges - the first such case against an American reporter since the end of the Cold War - which have been denied by the WSJ.
+The Kremlin said Evan Gershkovich had been carrying out espionage "under the cover" of journalism.
+Russia has not published any evidence to support the charges - the first such case against an American reporter since the end of the Cold War - which have been denied by the WSJ.
+"All journalists who have valid accreditation here - I mean foreign journalists - can and do continue their journalistic activity in the country.
+They do not face any restrictions and are working fine," Kremlin spokesman Dmitry Peskov told reporters on Friday.

+Gershkovich , who is an accredited reporter, was arrested in Yekaterinburg on charges decried by the U.S. administration and those who know him as bogus.
+A Moscow court ordered him to be held in pre-trial custody until at least May 29.

+The case - the most serious action against a Western reporter in Russia for decades - has threatened to further worsen already abysmal U.S.-Russia relations.
+Civil rights groups criticised it as the latest escalation in Russia's campaign to stifle all independent journalism, which has intensified with the toughening of censorship laws since Russia sent its armed forces into Ukraine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)